pendulum-project/.github/profile/README.md

 The Pendulum project is run by [Tweede golf](https://tweedegolf.nl/en).

-We thank [Prossimo](https://www.memorysafety.org/) and the [NLnet Foundation](https://nlnet.nl/) for their substantial support for the initial development of both protocols.
+We thank [Prossimo](https://www.memorysafety.org/) and the [NLnet Foundation](https://nlnet.nl/) for their substantial support for the initial development.